mierak/rmpc/CONTRIBUTING.md

 * [Format](#formatting-the-code) the code
 * Run clippy (stable)
 * Ensure that all tests pass by running `cargo test`
-* Update the documentation if your feature changed or added behavior
+* Update the [documentation](https://github.com/rmpc-org/rmpc-org.github.io) if your feature changed, added or removed behavior
 * Note your change in the changelog
 * Address all comments in the pull request

 ## Documentation

-The documentation lies in the `docs` directory in the repository root.
+The documentation lies in a separate [repository](https://github.com/rmpc-org/rmpc-org.github.io).
 The docs area created with [astro](https://astro.build/) javascript framework.
 All contributions and improvements to the documentation are welcome.

 There are multiple sections in the docs, primarily `src/content/docs/next` and `src/content/docs/release` which correspond to the current dev and release version respectively.